Dans-Plugins/Dans-Plugin-Manager/README.md

-# ExamplePonderPlugin
+# Dan's Plugin Manager
-This is an example ponder plugin.
+This Minecraft plugin is intended to assist with the management of the community's plugins.